POS System vs Cash Register: Why Most Businesses Need a POS

 Pro tip: Use a POS system to create and print barcode labels and create purchase orders.

-Both cash registers and POS systems are relatively easy to use, but POS systems invariably come with 24/7 customer support and much more detailed installation guidance.
+Both cash registers and POS systems are relatively easy to use, but POS systems almost always come with 24/7 customer support and much more detailed installation guidance.
 Cash registers have manual buttons for entering items or prices, while POS systems typically operate via touch screen.
-Both are built for use in fast-paced environments, but you’ll typically find POS systems are more intuitive—and thereby faster—to operate.
+Both are built for use in fast-paced environments, but you’ll typically find POS systems are more centralized and intuitive—and thereby faster—to operate.

-Because they have many more capabilities, POS systems might appear to have a steeper learning curve than a traditional cash register.
-But their touch screens and back-office dashboards are much more user-friendly.
 If you have ever used a smartphone, you can use a modern touch-screen POS.
-Most POS systems also come with live customer support and detailed online knowledge bases to guide you through the setup process.
+Most POS systems also come with live customer support, community forums, and detailed online knowledge bases to guide you through the setup process.

 Need sharp-looking receipts?
 See our ranking of the best thermal receipt printers for small businesses.